santanu1122/quarx/README.md

     http://www.example.com/quarx

-If you want a front-end (client side) package please view the atomic framework information in the installation documentation.
+If you want a front-end (client side) package please view the atomic-framework information in the installation documentation.

 ## How to use Quarx